Farah-Saleem91/Prediction-of-product-sales/README.md

 # Prediction of product sales

-## Analyzing Product sale to help a sales prediction for food items sold at various stores.
+## Analyzing Product sale to help a sales prediction for different items sold at various stores.

 ### The goal is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.